valo/phoenix_with_nextjs/README.md

   * Install dependencies with `mix deps.get`
   * Install JS dependencies with `cd app && yarn && cd ..`
   * Update your Postgres setup in `config/dev.exs`
-  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * Create and migrate your database with `mix ecto.setup`
   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:3000`](http://localhost:3000) from your browser.
 Keep in